kbarbershop/ai_receptionist/ELEVENLABS_TOOL_CONFIGS.md

-# ElevenLabs Tool Configurations (JSON Format) - CORRECTED
+# ElevenLabs Tool Configurations (JSON Format) - ALL 8 TOOLS

 Copy and paste these JSON configurations when setting up each tool in ElevenLabs.

-**IMPORTANT:** Required fields are marked and must be filled by the agent.
+**IMPORTANT:** Required fields are marked with "REQUIRED" prefix.

 ---